-The Trustees of Northumbria Historic Churches Trust are thrilled to share with you the news of a wonderful act of generosity by Bishop Alec Graham whom we very sadly lost in May this year.
+The Trustees of Northumbria Historic Churches Trust are thrilled to share with you the news of a wonderful act of generosity by Bishop Alec Graham whom we very sadly lost in May 2021.
 Many reading this will have known Bishop Alec who became Bishop of Newcastle in 1981 and who retired to Cumbria in 1997.
 He was much loved in this region and more widely.
 We have been very touched to learn that we have been named as one of the four significant beneficiaries in Bishop Alec’s will.
 These are early days and we do not yet know the value of his estate, but it is a gift highlighting Bishop Alec’s great love for the Church in the North East.
 We give thanks for this act of generosity and we are deeply blessed.
 This gift from Bishop Alec will allow our work to continue.

 Another significant beneficiary is the Newcastle Diocese which is making this announcement at the start of its Generosity Week.
 This creates the chance in that Diocese to recognise the spirit of generosity as we seek to serve our loving precious God and celebrate how being generous enables mission and ministry to flourish in all our communities.